-Warrnambool will play host to some of Australia’s most recognised thinkers and influencers on Tuesday 10th April at Lyndoch Living’s bi-annual conference “The Collaboration Game: Thinking Global and Growing Local”.
+Warrnambool played host to some of Australia’s most recognised thinkers and influencers on Tuesday 10th April at Lyndoch Living’s bi-annual conference “The Collaboration Game: Thinking Global and Growing Local”.

 Featuring well known personalities such as GP and Health advocate Sally Cockburn, aka “Dr Feelgood”, Planet Ark’s David Rowlinson, and author and columnist Bernard Salt, Lyndoch’s landmark conference will focus on the benefits of strong community and industry engagement in building local businesses and keeping up with the pace of global change.